f-min/WCD_probe/README.md

 ### before use

-You need to edit the /WCD_probe/conf/marker.txt file for the tool to work correctly.
+You need to edit the /WCD_probe/marker.txt file for the tool to work correctly.
 It is necessary to enter the markers of the account with which the tests are carried out (i.e. username, email, name, surname, etc.).
-If the file in question is left blank, the tool may not detect some WCDs.
+If the file in question is left blank, the tool may not detect some WCD.
  <br/>An example of such file can be found in the code below:

 ```